How Benzene Exposure Can Cause Illness

-If inadequately protected by safety equipment and other precautionary measures, individuals who work in industries that manufacture or use benzene may be exposed to high levels of benzene.
-Low levels of benzene also exist in the air due to emissions from tobacco smoke, gasoline service stations, motor vehicle exhaust, waste sites, and other industrial emissions.
-Indoor air may contain even higher levels due to the presence of products such as glues, paints, furniture wax, and detergents.
+Low levels of benzene exist in the air due to emissions from motor vehicle exhaust, waste sites, refineries, gas stations, tobacco smoke, and other industrial emissions.
+Indoor air may contain even higher levels due to products such as glues, lubricants, paints, furniture wax, and detergents.
 Additionally, benzene leaks from underground storage tanks or hazardous waste sites may contaminate well water.

 Short-Term and Long-Term Effects of Exposure to Benzene

 Low levels of benzene exposure don't often cause health problems.
 Problems develop after long-term exposure and exposure to high levels of benzene.
 At that point, you may develop symptoms within minutes or hours.